 1. Stay at a Dude Ranch

-This is something I have been dying to do for ages and I am so happy we finally got to experience it.
-There are several great dude ranch experiences in Tucson.
+Staying at a dude ranch is one of the best things to do in Tucson with kids.
+There are several great dude ranch experiences in Tucson to choose from.
 Two of our favorites that we visited are the White Stallion Ranch on the border of Saguaro National Park West and Tanque Verde Ranch on the border of the eastern side of Saguaro National Park.
 Get your inner cowboy fix by riding horses every day and soaking up the desert sun at the comfortable but rustic surroundings of the ranches.
 Even if you cannot stay at one of the ranches, find the time to go horseback riding somewhere in Tucson to get a feel for the wild west.